LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 However, there are still compatibility problems and limitations in the adaptation of hardware and software.

 Special algorithms from various, public projects are used to optimize homogeneity, like a genetic algorithm which O'Reilly implemented [@O24].
 Therefore, the challenge is to ensure the seamless integration and compatibility of these algorithms into the overall process.
-This should make it possible to create a workflow from the individual magnet to the finished optimized (+cad) model of a Halbach ring.
+This should make it possible to create a workflow from the individual magnet to the finished optimized (+cad) model of a Halbach ring and the selection of suitable magnets.

 ## Aim of this Thesis